peter88213/nv_it/docs/book_view.md

 ### Imposta l'attuale conteggio parole come inizio

-Click this button to enter your current word count in the **Starting count** field.
+Click this button to enter your current word count in the **Inizia conteggio** field.

 ### Parole scritte